The Practitioner’s Guide to Scaling Infrastructure as Code

 1. What is DevSecOps?

-2. Advantages of DevSecOps
+2. DevSecOps benefits

-4. The DevSecOps Lifecycle
+4. The DevSecOps lifecycle framework

 What is DevSecOps?

-This is important because most people view security as an annoyance and as something that adds extra friction to the development and deployment process.
+DevSecOps is important because most people view security as an annoyance and as something that adds extra friction to the development and deployment process.
 Instead of accepting that and putting security on the back burner, DevSecOps brings security back to the forefront by saying “you know what, security is critical and must be part of our process, so let’s make it fit in as painlessly as possible.”

 Shift-left security

-There are many issues with this approach.
+However, there are many issues with this approach.

 One issue is that the security team will not have access to most of the context.
 Lack of context results in questions like these being asked without an easy way to gather answers and typically way too late in the process: